-In 2022, remote access scams were the fifth most common scam reported in Australia.
-There were 11,792 of these incidents reported to the ACCC, resulting in over \$21.7 million in reported losses.3
+access incidents reported to the ACCC, resulting in over \$7.5 million in reported losses.

-3. ACCC Scam Statistics, 2022.
+4. ACCC Scam Statistics, 2024

 KEYSTROKE LOGGERS & SPYWARE What are they?

 Keystroke loggers and spyware record everything you type on your keyboard, allowing cybercriminals to learn your passwords and bank details or access other personal information.
 Once installed, they can control your email and social media accounts and may use them to send more scams to your colleagues, family or friends.